The Long Island serial killer's dump site

 If you compare the locations with the dates that the victims went missing, a pattern seems to emerge.

 However, by the late 2000s, he was hesitant to continue any further.
-The narrowing of the median strip and the presence of houses left him with no other option but to stick with the one stretch of road that provided him with time and secrecy.
+The narrowing of the median strip and the presence of houses left him with no other option but to stick with the one stretch of road that provided him with privacy.

-This "pattern" is also interesting because it suggests that the unidentified victim, "Asian Male", probably went missing between 2004 and 2006 (the police believe that he was murdered at some point between 2000 and 2005).
+This "pattern" is also interesting because it suggests that the unidentified victim, "Asian Male", may have gone missing between 2004 and 2006 (the police believe that he was murdered at some point between 2000 and 2005).

 From what we know, there is only one example of the Long Island serial killer striking more than once in the same year (Waterman and Costello in 2010, at the very end of his spree).